Eurocopter MH-65 Dolphin: Variants

-The MH-65E incorporates upgrades that will modernize the cockpit by installing digital "glass" cockpit instruments, known as the Common Avionics Architecture System (CAAS) from Collins Aerospace, similar to those installed in the Coast Guard's upgraded MH-60T Jayhawk Medium Range Recovery (MRR) helicopters.
+The MH-65E incorporates upgrades that modernize the cockpit by incorporating digital "glass cockpit" instruments, known as the Common Avionics Architecture System (CAAS) from Collins Aerospace, similar to those installed in the Coast Guard's upgraded MH-60T Jayhawk Medium Range Recovery (MRR) helicopters.
 The Echo upgrade replaces the legacy analog automatic flight control with a digital system, and a digital weather radar system.
-The MH-65E model is expected to begin deliveries to the fleet in 2017.
+Though projected to begin delivery in 2017, The MH-65E model began deliveries to the fleet in 2018 and completed delivery in 2024 with 90 total aircraft delivered.